brumeproject/.github/profile/README.md

 Brume Wallet sends your transactions through the Tor network (the dark web), so people at the end of the pipe can't use your IP address to:
 - Know your location and ISP
-- Track you and link your multiple wallet identities together
+- Track you and link your multiple identities together
 - Send your IP address to people you don't like

 Traditional wallets send your IP address and your wallet address to third-parties (RPC, Coingecko, Etherscan).